 - 75. During the reporting period, HRD, in collaboration with the other components of MINUSCA and State authorities, provided information to police, gendarmerie, the prosecutor, judges and the minister of justice regarding alleged perpetrators of serious human rights violations and abuses.
 This led to the arrest of 24 individuals, including several high profile individuals. - 76.
 In line with MINUSCA protection of civilians' mandate, HRD contributed to the establishment of coordination mechanisms to ensure human rights protection is taken into account in the implementation of MINUSCA strategy for the protection of civilians.
 HRD shared information on human rights violations and abuses it had documented with other MINUSCA components and United Nations agencies in order to contribute to the identification of major threats affecting the population and of hotspots, and to the effective functioning of MINUSCA early warning mechanism.
-Additionally, during the reporting period, HRD organized and conducted 25 joint assessment missions to areas where there were serious protection concerns for victims and witnesses of human rights violations and abuses.
-HRD also focused on 15 individual protection cases, including
+Additionally, during the reporting period, HRD organized and conducted 25 joint assessment missions32 to areas where there were serious protection concerns for victims and witnesses of human rights violations and abuses.
+HRD also focused on 15 individual protection cases, including supporting their relocation to safer areas within the country.
+In most instances, individuals were deprived of their liberty and threatened with death by armed groups.

-&lt;sup>31 Two senior Anti-Balaka commanders.
+31 Two senior Anti-Balaka commanders.

-&lt;sup>32 This included joint assessment missions to: Bouar in Nana Mambere prefecture; to Paoua in Ouham Pende prefecture; to Nana Bakassa, Nana Boguila, Markounda and Bossangoa, in Ouham prefecture; to Boali and Yaloke in Ombella-Mboko prefecture; to Bambari and Kouango in Ouaka prefecture; to Bria, in Haute Kotto prefecture.
+32 This included joint assessment missions to: Bouar in Nana Mambere prefecture; to Paoua in Ouham Pende prefecture; to Nana Bakassa, Nana Boguila, Markounda and Bossangoa, in Ouham prefecture; to Boali and Yaloke in Ombella-Mboko prefecture; to Bambari and Kouango in Ouaka prefecture; to Bria, in Haute Kotto prefecture.